Elder Law, 9781760021825

 Summary

-Elder Law is a book for the legal practitioners, financial advisors, allied health professionals and medical practitioners working with older Australians.
-It is also a comprehensive and practical book for academics teaching the elder law advisors of the future.
+Elder Law is an indispensable resource for legal professionals, financial advisors, allied health professionals, and medical practitioners dedicated to serving older Australians.
+It also serves as a comprehensive and practical guide for academics training future elder law specialists.

 Those of us who think that our experience in preparing wills and powers of attorney and advising on retirement village and residential aged care facilities contracts have got this area of law pretty well covered may have some reading to do.
 The editors have assembled 21 authors, including themselves, to address a broad range of practical topics covering not just the expected items mentioned above but also advance care directives, supported decision making, the NDIS, the Commonwealth Home Support Programme, government pensions and benefits, reverse mortgages, financial abuse and age discrimination. … Focused on practical issues relevant to this area, the book is set out in concise and well-formatted chapters.
 It will serve both as a useful adjunct to practitioners and a wake up call to the issues we need to be aware of in this developing area. - Peter Flanagan, InPrint, Law Institute Journal Victoria, April 2019